babi-babosa/web-application-challenge/Backend/README.md

 ## How to install
 The mongodb that I use is in MongoDB Atlas (cloud), so you have a configuration file with a connection string and you don't need to install mongodb server.

+First, you need to clone this repository.
+Then, go to client-side folder:

+`cd Backend`

-To init this application you will need to
+After that, to init this application you will need to:

 `npm install`

-And after that
+And finnaly:

 `npm start` OR `npm run dev (if you want to use nodemon)`

 ## Postman Collection